Maths Curriculum Policy

 At Spring Lane Primary School, we follow a mastery approach to the teaching and learning of mathematics.
 Mastery is a journey and a long-term goal achieved through exploration, clarification, practise and application over time.
 At each stage of learning teachers aim to support pupils to demonstrate a deep, conceptual understanding of topics and develop the ability to build on this over time.

+As a school we follow the National Curriculum for Mathematics.
 The National Curriculum for Maths aims to ensure that all pupils:

 - Become fluent in the fundamentals of mathematics through varied and frequent practice with complexity increasing over time.

 - Develop conceptual understanding and ability to recall and apply knowledge rapidly and accurately.

 - Reason mathematically; follow a line of enquiry, conjecture relationships and generalisations.